-50. The returning officer shall make arrangements for counting the votes as soon as possible after the close of the poll and shall give notice in writing to each secretary or the authorized agent of a recognized political party and the group leader of any independent group contesting the election, of the situation of each counting centre, the date and time of the commencement of the count, and a statement setting out the counting centres and the polling station or stations assigned to each such counting centre.
+- (2) The returning officer may, if he thing fit, perform the duties of a counting officed and the provisions of this Act, relating to a counting officer shall apply to such returning officer. - 48.
+The returning officer shall make arrangements for counting the votes as soon as possible after the crose of the poll and shall give notice in writing to each secretary or the authorized agent of a recognized political party and the group leader of any independent group contesting the election, of the situation of each counting centre, and the date and time of the commencement of the count, and a statement setting out the counting centre and the polling station or stations assigned to such counting centre.